Skip to main content

 Print quality matters:

-• Ensure sufficient size—minimum 2cm x 2cm for reliable scanning
+• Minimum size: 2cm x 2cm for reliable scanning

-• Maintain high contrast (dark code on light background)
+• High contrast (dark code on light background)

 • Test scanning from various distances before mass printing